eVRydayVR/Unity360PanoramaCapture/CapturePanorama/README.txt

 RECORDING 360 VIDEOS
 --------------------

-As of version 1.2, the "Capture Every Frame" option can be used to create 360 videos suitable for uploading to providers such as YouTube and Vrideo.
+As of version 1.2, the "Capture Every Frame" option can be used to create 360 videos suitable for uploading to providers such as YouTube and Vrideo, or for viewing in Virtual Desktop or Gear VR.
 Steps follow.

 Preparation:
 * Make sure your application is able to run correctly when "Time.captureFramerate" is set to your desired video frame rate.
 Modify code which depends on the real clock time, e.g. waiting for a certain amount of time to pass, or waiting for audio events to complete, to instead use Time.deltaTime in Update().